PhoneSettPaing/PhoneSettPaing/README.md

 Welcome to my GitHub!
 I'm a Junior Software Developer who made the leap from customer-facing roles after discovering how much I enjoy the creativity and problem-solving side of coding. 🚀

-I'm currently completing Northcoders bootcamp and diving deep into full-stack development, clean code practices, and open-source collaboration.
+I've just graduated from the Northcoders bootcamp and diving deep into full-stack development, clean code practices, and open-source collaboration.

 - 🔭 I’m currently working on **personal & group projects**